mapbox/MapboxStatic.swift/README.md

 ### Basics

 The main map class is `MapboxStaticMap`.
-To create a basic map, specify the center, zoom level, pixel size, and retina scale:
+To create a basic map, specify the center, zoom level, and pixel size:

 ```swift
 let map = MapboxStaticMap(